Terminal Tips and Tricks

 Everyone who’s used a shell has at some point in their life spammed the

-up-key to find their last g++
+up-key to find their last g++ command, or last program invocation,

 or whatever else kids do nowadays on their terminals.
-Fortunately, bash
+Fortunately, bash has a

 command for exactly this.
 At your terminal prompt, type Ctrl-R. It